NikolayP12/sqlquestion/README.md

     {your/moodle/dirroot}/question/type/

-Afterwards, log in to your Moodle site as an admin and go to \_Site administration >
-\_Notifications to complete the installation.
+Afterwards, log in to your Moodle site as an admin and go to /Site administration > /Notifications to complete the installation.

 ## Instalation of the personalized quiz module